hasimmollah/slotbot/README.md

 # Slotbot: Chatbot-Powered Calendar Scheduling App

 This project is built using **Django** for the backend, **React** for the frontend, and **Python** to handle business logic and data management.
 The main purpose of this project is to create a **chatbot** that allows users to query available **interview slots** for a company and display those slots both in the chat window and on an integrated calendar.
+This application is useful for scheduling meetings when invitees' calendars are unavailable, and when multiple clients require several meeting time options.

 ## Project Overview